 HOPE provides loans to people in poverty regardless of race, religion, gender, age, sexual orientation, or marital status.
 There is no financial benefit or preferential treatment associated with conversion to faith in Christ.

-HOPE has a loan repayment rate of 98 percent over the past five years.
+HOPE-network microfinance institutions have a loan repayment rate of 98 percent over the past five years.

 HOPE serves people living in poverty regardless of their race, religion, gender, age, sexual orientation, or marital status.
 There are no financial benefits or preferential treatment associated with conversion to faith in Christ.